 HumanRail sends the following webhook events.
 Each event payload contains the full task object at the time the event was emitted.

-| Event | Description | When |
+| Event | Description | When it fires |

 |---|---|---|

-task.posted |
+task.created |

-Task was created and is waiting for assignment. | Immediately after POST /tasks |
+A new task has been created and is queued for routing | Immediately after POST /tasks |

 task.assigned |